University Policy: 05-030 Motor Vehicle History Check

 5.5.
 Appeal Process for Motor Vehicle History Check

 5.5.2.
-A subject individual who is not currently employed by the university and who is determined not to be fit for a position on the basis of information obtained in the motor vehicle history records check report provided by the subject individual to the university may appeal the determination by writing a letter within five (5) days to the Chief Human Resources Officer stating the reasons for appeal.
+A person for whom the university has extended a contingent offer of employment or volunteer service and who is determined not to be fit for a position on the basis of information obtained in the Motor Vehicle History Check provided by the individual to the university may appeal the determination through procedures established by the Chief Human Resources Officer or their designee.

 5.5.3.
-The subject individual may not use the appeal process to challenge the accuracy, completeness, or lawfulness of the information the subject individual provided to the university.
+A Subject Individual may not use the appeal process to challenge the accuracy, completeness, or lawfulness of the information the Subject Individual provided to the university.

 5.5.4.
-The only remedy available to the subject individual under the appeal process is a determination that the applicant is fit.
-Under no circumstances will the university be required to place a subject individual in any position or be required to accept the individual’s services in any capacity.
+The remedy available to a Subject Individual under the appeal process is a determination that the Subject Individual is fit.
+Under no circumstances will the university be required to place a Subject Individual in any position or be required to accept the individual’s services in any capacity.
+The decision of the Chief Human Resources Officer or their designee is final.

 5.5.5.
-Appealing a fitness determination or challenging motor vehicle history information with the agency from which the subject individual obtained the report will not cause delay or postponement of the university’s hiring process or decisions regarding employment or service to the institution.
+Appealing a fitness determination or challenging motor vehicle history information with the agency from which the Subject Individual obtained the report will not cause the university to delay or postpone the university's hiring process or decisions regarding employment or service to the institution.

 5.6.
 Restricted Access to and Maintenance of Motor Vehicle History Check Records

 5.6.1.
-Access to information obtained in the motor vehicle records check process is restricted.
-The university restricts access to and dissemination of that information to only those persons with a demonstrated and legitimate need to know the information.
-Motor vehicle history record files will be maintained in the Office of Human Resources.
+Access to information obtained in the Motor Vehicle History Check process is restricted.
+The university restricts access to and dissemination of that information to only those university Employees with a demonstrated and legitimate need to know the information.
+Motor Vehicle History Check files will be maintained in the Office of University Human Resources.

 5.6.2.
-Supervisors and other university employees will generally not be provided information regarding a subject individual’s motor vehicle history and will be informed that the subject individual either has a satisfactory or unsatisfactory fitness determination.
-Motor vehicle history information will only be disclosed to a hiring supervisor or other university employees where the Chief Human Resources Officer, or designee, and in consultation with the Office of General Counsel, believes that employee has a demonstrated a legitimate need to know the information and specifically approves the disclosure.
+Supervisors and other university Employees will generally not be provided information regarding a Subject Individual’s motor vehicle history and will be informed only that the Subject Individual either has a satisfactory or unsatisfactory fitness determination.
+Motor vehicle history information will only be disclosed to a hiring supervisor or other university Employees where the Chief Human Resources Officer or their designee, in consultation with the Office of General Counsel, determines that person has a demonstrated and legitimate need to know the information and specifically approves the disclosure.

 5.7.
-Required Employee and Volunteer Notification to the University
+Required Notification to the University of Convictions

-5.7.2.
-All employees and volunteers whose position descriptions have been designated as requiring the operation of a motor vehicle as an essential function are required to notify the Chief Human Resources Officer, or designee, if they are convicted of a motor vehicle crime or offense as identified in Sec.
-5.3 while serving in the position.
+5.7.1.
+All Employees and Volunteers whose position descriptions have been designated as requiring the operation of a motor vehicle as an essential function are required to notify University Human Resources’ Employee and Labor Relations Office if they are convicted of a motor vehicle crime or offense as identified in Section 5.3 within five business days of the conviction.

+5.7.3.
+If the university makes an adverse fitness determination under this University Policy, the Employee or Volunteer will be removed from the position, where consistent with other university rules, policies, or collective bargaining agreements.

 5.7.4.
-If the university makes an adverse fitness determination based on the motor vehicle history check, the employee or volunteer will be removed from his or her position, where consistent with other university rules, policies, or collective bargaining agreements.

-5.7.5.
-Failure to report relevant crimes or offenses pursuant to this section may result in disciplinary action, up to and including termination.
-The Chief Human Resources Officer will consult with the Office of General Counsel on all incidents involving adverse actions against an employee.
+Failure to report relevant convictions or offenses pursuant to this section may result in disciplinary action, up to and including termination of employment or removal from volunteer service.
+The Chief Human Resources Officer will consult with the Office of General Counsel on all incidents involving adverse actions against an Employee.

 6. Forms & Tools